LLNL/Sina/python/docs/source/api_basics.rst

 allowing Sina to act as an archive, fetching back the entirety of whatever Record each piece of information came from.

-The DataStore itself can be anything from a file on disk (in the sqlite case) to a massive Cassandra keyspace, but at its heart, it's just Sina's way of organizing the data you give it.
+The DataStore itself can be anything from a file on disk to a massive remote database, but conceptually it's just Sina's way of organizing the data you give it.
 As such, you don't need to worry about its exact form or schema.
-Instead, you interact with the DataStore via a simple API that's identical regardless of which backend (SQLite, MySQL, Cassandra...) is being used behind the scenes.
+Instead, you interact with the DataStore via a simple API that's identical regardless of which backend is in use.

 What a DataStore Is Used For